 The History of MED-EL Electrode Arrays

 As we showed in our photographic tour of the cochlea, a normal cochlea is lined with thousands of nerve structures.
-Keeping these cells intact is one of the best ways to ensure hearing performance both today and in the future.
+Keeping these cells intact is one of the best ways to ensure hearing performance, both today and in the future.

-1989: Signature Electrode Features
+1989: Signature Features

 The components of an electrode array from bottom to top: an electrode wire, an electrode wire after the wave shaping, an electrode contact in the middle of an electrode wire, and a contact on the very tip of an electrode wire.

-1994: Complete Cochlea Coverage
+1994: Complete Cochlear Coverage

 An electrode array filled with wave-shaped wires and contacts is soft and flexible.